Workshops

 Attendees will leave with a neuroscience-informed framework for identifying EF challenges, leveraging cognitive strengths and creating brain-friendly environments that support performance and wellbeing.

-Format: 3-hour interactive workshop combining short lectures, live demonstrations, and group problem-solving.
+FORMAT: 3-hour interactive workshop combining short lectures, live demonstrations, and group problem-solving.